CoAxLab/newremagine/README.md

 New experiences, replay and imagination, titrated, in training.

 # introduction
 In this library we are given  `num_episodes` to learn a model.
-Each episode can be spent in one of three ways:
+Each episode can be spent on one of threeoptions:
 1. Sample new data
 2. Replay past data
 3. Imagine new data